Volumes of moduli spaces of hyperbolic surfaces with cone points: Compactifications

 \begin{remark} As a cone point or boundary geodesic acquires the behaviour of a cusp, $L_1\rightarrow 0$ or $\theta_1\rightarrow 0$ in the lower bounds \eqref{ineq1}, \eqref{pentagon computation line} and \eqref{quadrilateral} in Lemma~\ref{length and small angle repulsion} which implies that $\cosh{\delta}$ is unbounded as expected.
 In this case one can instead measure distance between a horocycle around the cusp and any boundary component and produce a no-go zone outside a suitably chosen horocycle. \end{remark}

 In the case of cone angles $L_j\in i[0,2\pi)$ where some angles are greater than $\pi$, we must use a different method to extend the result of Lemma \ref{length and small angle repulsion}.
-We prove that there exists a positive lower bound on distances between cone points, again with the exception of the pair of pants construction described in Remark~\ref{except}. \begin{lemma} Given lengths $L_j\in i[0,2\pi)$ with $\theta_j=-i L_j$ and $\theta_j+\theta_k<2\pi$ for some $j,k\in\{1,\ldots,n\}$, for any surface in $\cM_{g,n}^{\text{hyp}}(L_1,\ldots,L_n)$ there exists a positive lower bound on the distance between the cone points $p_j$ and $p_k$. \end{lemma} \begin{proof}
+We prove that there exists a positive lower bound on distances between cone points, again with the exception of the pair of pants construction described in Remark~\ref{except}. \begin{lemma} Given lengths $L_j\in i[0,2\pi)$, if $|L_j|+|L_k|<2\pi$ for some $j,k\in\{1,\ldots,n\}$, then there exists a positive lower bound between the cone points $p_j$ and $p_k$. \end{lemma} \begin{proof}